 It’s pretty amazing how piles of colorful plastic bricks can build wonders when they are attached together.
 Lego was first introduced by Lego Group in 1949 and have been everyone’s favorite ever since.

-What we are going to show you today are some Lego models you don’t get to see often, not available for purchase in the neighborhood stores for sure.
-They are complex, massive and definitely jaw-dropping.
+What we will show you today are some Lego models you don’t get to see often, not available for purchase in the neighborhood stores for sure.
+They are complex, massive, and definitely jaw-dropping.
 If you are a Lego fan, this is something you would not want to miss.

 Kennedy Space Center